 What is Proper in a Signature File?

 That is probably the better question to ask.
-Signature files provide a brief identification of who you are, and in some cases; your credentials.
+Signature files quickly identify who you are, some contact info, and a quick link to your website.
+In some cases, your credentials.
 If apropos and listing the credentials makes sense.

-As an example, if I were to have a EE engineering degree, listing that in all my emails wouldn’t make sense being I currently help folks succeed online.
+For example, if I were to have an EE engineering degree, listing that in all my emails wouldn’t make sense, as I currently help folks succeed online.
 While the engineering degree may have applied in my previous life — it doesn’t presently.
-So I would just look like I was showing off or being a smarty pants.
+So I would look like I was showing off or being a smarty pants.

-In the case of having tons of credentials and alphabet soup that you can list in your signature file, restrain from doing so.
-It is best to only list the primary most applicable degree and point to your website for more information about you, your entire education and accomplishments.
+Suppose you have tons of credentials (alphabet soup) that you can list in your signature file, restrain from doing so.
+Instead, it is best only to list the primary, most applicable degree and point to your website for more information about you, your entire education, and your accomplishments.
 This approach helps you to avoid being perceived as egotistical.

 After the Initial Intro, Drop the Degrees

-Once communications are ongoing and less formal, you can remove all that alphabet soup from your sig file entirely.
-Moving to a more relaxed and casual tone as guided by how your contacts respond it a great way to be more approachable and humanize our email communications.
+Once communications are ongoing and less formal, you can entirely remove all that alphabet soup from your sig file.
+Moving to a more relaxed and casual tone guided by how your contacts respond is a great way to be more approachable and humanize your email communications.